ATO Tax Tax debt Tax debt disclosure

 Does the ATO register tax defaults against all entity types?

 Yes.
-This includes unincorporated such as sole traders, trust and partnerships.
+This includes unincorporated entities such as sole traders, trusts and partnerships.
 To date, more than 50% of tax defaults have been registered against unincorporated entities.

 Where can I find ATO tax defaults?